pxp-systems/notice-board/readme.md

 The raspberry pi will be plugged into a tv, and display the carousel.

-We want to have a simple but secure way of uploading new content.
-Ideally this would run a pipeline that helps to prepare the images so that they display optimally on the tv.

 # Getting PI set up to be supportable
 ## Install no-ip
 ### 1. Install the No-IP Dynamic Update Client on Raspberry Pi